ChalmersGU-data-structure-courses/dsabook/src/B12-quicksort.md

 indices inwards from the ends of the subarray, swapping values as necessary until the two indices meet.

+(If you read Wikipedia's article about quicksort, you will notice that there are two main partition algorithms.
+The algorithm we describe here is called the *Hoare partition scheme* on Wikipedia, the other variant being the *Lomuto partition scheme*.)

 Since Quicksort is a recursive algorithm, we will not only partition the whole array, but also part of the array.
 Therefore `partition` needs the positions of the leftmost and rightmost elements in the subarray that we